zurielb/cffedexshipper/README.md

 cffedexshipper
 ==============

-Coldfusion component for calculating shipping rates and for submitting shipping requests to FedEx.
+Coldfusion component for calculating shipping rates and for submitting shipping and pickup requests to FedEx.

-This component is compatible with v10 of the Fedex Web Services API and has only been tested with Coldfusion 9.
+This component has only been tested with Coldfusion 9.

 Before You Begin:
 -----------------